Overv/VulkanTutorial/en/03_Drawing_a_triangle/04_Swap_chain_recreation.md

     ...
 }
 ```

+The initial call to `glfwGetFramebufferSize` handles the case where the size is already correct and `glfwWaitEvents` would have nothing to wait on.

 Congratulations, you've now finished your very first well-behaved Vulkan
 program!
 In the next chapter we're going to get rid of the hardcoded vertices in